Hyperbolicity in presence of a large local system: The special subsets coincide

 \section{The special subsets coincide}

 \begin{thm} Let $X$ be a projective complex algebraic variety supporting a large complex local system $\cL$.
-If $X$ is not of general type, then $ \Sp(X) = \Sp_{ab}(X) = \Sp_h(X) = X$. \end{thm}
+If $X$ is not of general type, then $ \Sp_{alg}(X) = \Sp_{ab}(X) = \Sp_h(X) = X$. \end{thm}

 \begin{proof} Thanks to Lemma \ref{trivial inclusions}, it is sufficient to prove that $\Sp_{ab}(X) = X$.
 It is harmless to assume that $X$ is irreducible.
 Note also that one can freely replace $X$ with any projective complex algebraic variety $X^\prime$ not of general type and such that there exists a finite surjective morphism $X^\prime \to X$.
 Indeed, the pull-back to $X^\prime$ of the local system $\cL$ is still large thanks to Proposition \ref{pull-back large}, whereas $\Sp_{ab}(X^\prime) = X^\prime$ implies $\Sp_{ab}(X) = X$.
 In particular, one can assume that $X$ is normal.
-We will also freely replace $X$ by any finite étale cover.\\ Up to replacing $X$ with a finite étale cover, one can assume that there exists a fibration $f : X \to Y$ as in Proposition \ref{fibration solvable/semisimple}.
+We will also freely replace $X$ by any finite étale cover.\\ Up to replacing $X$ with a finite étale cover, one can assume that there exists a fibration $f \colon X \to Y$ as in Proposition \ref{fibration solvable/semisimple}.
 The normal projective variety $Y$ admits a large complex local system with a semisimple algebraic group, hence it is of general type thanks to Theorem \ref{known results}.
 Since by assumption $X$ is not of general type, the (geometric) generic fibre of $f$ is a positive-dimensional variety which is not of general type.\\ Let $C$ be an irreducible component of a fibre of $f$.
-Thanks to Theorem \ref{Nakayama} below, $C$ is not of general type.
+Thanks to Theorem \ref{Nakayama}, $C$ is not of general type.
 On the other hand, by definition of $f$, the restriction of $\cL$ to the normalization of $C$ is a large complex local system with solvable monodromy.
 Therefore, thanks to Theorem \ref{known results}, the normalization of $C$ is, up to a finite étale cover, a product of a positive dimensional abelian variety by a variety of general type.
-This proves that the fibers of $f$ are covered by images of abelian varieties by finite maps, hence a fortiori $\Sp_{ab}(X) = X$. \end{proof} \begin{thm}[Nakayama, {\cite[Theorem VI.4.3]{Nakayama}}] Let $X \to S$ be a projective surjective morphism with connected fibres from a normal complex analytic variety onto a smooth curve and $0 \in S$.
-Let $X_0= \cup_{i\in I} \Gamma_i$ the decomposition into irreducible components.
-If there is at least one irreducible component $\Gamma_j$ which is of general type (i.e. its desingularisation is such), then for $s \in S$ general the fiber $X_s$ is of general type. \end{thm}
+This proves that the fibers of $f$ are covered by images of abelian varieties by finite maps, hence a fortiori $\Sp_{ab}(X) = X$. \end{proof}

 \begin{cor} Let $X$ be a projective complex algebraic variety supporting a large complex local system $\cL$.
-Then:
+Then,

 \end{cor}